nagwww/aws-s3-book/README.md

 * Backup is for recovery from hardware or data corruption.
 This is the the data that is needed for near term business continuity

-Here are few way you can use to
+Here are few way you can accomplish this,

 |  |
 | :--- |